 You also get a lot more control over your cooking using this unit.
 It boasts three speeds: slow, medium, and high.
 Choose the one that best fits your needs, depending on the cut of meat you’re grinding and what you want your end result to be.

 Speaking of control, no mincer is more versatile than this one.
 It comes with a whole array of accessories for you to choose from.
-For starters, there are five different sized grinding plates (from very fine to coarse).
-Then, three steel blades, for different cuts of meat.
-Also, a set of three sausage stuffer funnels and a kubbe attachment.
-It even comes with a patty maker press, a pair of meat shredder claws, and a metal meat tray.
-Of course, it also includes a sturdy meat pusher.
+For starters, there are five different sized stainless steel plates (from very fine to coarse).
+Then, three stainless steel blades, for different cuts of meat.
+Also, a set of three sausage stuffing tubes and a kubbe attachment.
+It even comes with a patty maker press, a pair of meat shredder claws, and a stainless steel meat tray.
+Of course, it also includes a sturdy food pusher.

 Why Use a Meat Grinder?